 Hasiba Ebrahimi is one of Afghanistan’s most talented actress’.
 She was recognised by the film fraternity in Iran as one of the top five most enduring actress’ from the 2000s and has played leading roles in several internationally recognized films.

-She played Ayesha in Hava, Maryam, Ayesha (2019), a film which premiered at the Venice Film festival where it received accolades in from Angelina Jolie.
+Hasiba has acted lead roles in 2 TV series and 5 feature films.
+Most recently, she played Ayesha in Hava, Maryam, Ayesha (2019), a film which premiered at the Venice Film festival where it received accolades in from Angelina Jolie.
 This film was nominated to the foreign film category at the Oscars and was in the Official Selection of the Festival International des Cinémas d’Asie de Vesoul.
 The film also screened at festivals in India, Turkey, Spain, USA, South Korea, Egypt, Morocco and China, and Hasiba was awarded best actress at the Dhakka International Film Festival.

 Hasiba became known to global audiences with her first leading role in A Few Cubic Metres of Love (2014).
 She was awarded the best actress award from Marrakech International Film Festival, and was nominated for best actress alongside some of Iran’s most well-known actors at the prestigious Fajr Film Festival in Iran.
 This film was nominated to the foreign film category at the Oscars and screened at many prestigious film festivals in Japan, Belgium, Italy, Tajikistan, Bangladesh, India, USA and South Korea.